-Consistent with others in the industry the Consolidated Entity monitors capital on the basis of the gearing ratio.
+The Consolidated Entity monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings less cash and cash equivalents.
 Total capital is calculated as 'contributed equity' as shown in the statement of financial position plus net debt.